 This means that AMP can embed additional functionality within the plain email text and enhance engagement with email users.

-As mentioned above, Verified Reviews and app for Shopify is making this possible.
+As mentioned above, Verified Reviews and an app for Shopify is making this possible.

 - Here is how it works.